Skip to Content

 Lego Construction Worker

-You also can find the design of Lego road workers in the collection of Lego coloring sheets of VerbNow.
-The bright orange vest and helmet stood out so much.
-I added a little shadow to make the road worker’s tools look shiny and new.
-This page made me think of all the important jobs road workers do.
-It was a great reminder that everyone, no matter their job, helps make the world go round.
+You can also find designs of Lego road workers in Lego coloring pages of VerbNow.
+The bright orange vest and helmet really stood out prominently.
+I added a little shading to make the road worker’s tools look shiny and new.

 Lego Farmers

-One of the most charming pages I’ve colored is the Lego coloring pages farmer.
-There’s something about the simplicity of the farmer’s outfit and the setting.
-I used a light brown for the farmer’s clothes, a green for the crops in the background, and bright blue for the sky.
-It felt so peaceful coloring this page.
-It was like stepping into a simpler, quieter world.
+I used a light brown for the farmer’s clothes, green for the crops in the background, and a bright blue for the sky.
+It felt incredibly peaceful coloring this page.
+It was like stepping into a simpler, more tranquil world.

 Funny ideas to do with finished Lego coloring pages